-The first synagogue in Surinam was built out of wood in the 1660s at a site upriver from the capitol at Paramaribo.
+Surinam's first synagogue was built out of wood in the 1660s at a site upriver from the capitol at Paramaribo.
 It was surrounded by a town which acted as headquarters for the Jewish plantation owners.
-A more permanent brick synagogue building was erected in 1685, and a rabbi arrived from London.
+A more permanent brick building was erected in 1685, and a rabbi arrived from London.
 In 1734, German-speaking Ashkenazi Jews began arriving and in time, they too wanted a synagogue of their own.

 The first Jews settled in Martinique at the start of the C17th, establishing themselves in Dutch commercial outposts.
 In 1667 a synagogue was founded there.

-With the foundation of the Mikveh Israel community in Curacao, the community began to expand with the newly arrived Jews from Amsterdam.
-Then came Jews who arrived after the destruction of the Jewish communities of Cayenne and Pomeroon, and the unsuccessful attempt to have a Jewish settlement on the island of Tobago.
+With the foundation of the Mikveh Israel community in Curacao, newly arrived Amsterdam Jews joined.
+Then came Jews who arrived after the destruction of the Jewish communities of Cayenne & Pomeroon, and the unsuccessful attempt to have a Jewish settlement on the island of Tobago.
 A rabbi arrived in Curacao in 1674.
 In 1683 the same rabbi went to serve in Port Royal, Jamaica.
 Sadly a disastrous earthquake and tidal wave in 1692 destroyed the city of Port Royal, including its synagogue.

 Cuba had the greatest difficulty.
 Spain's Inquisition covered Cuban society, and it was not officially abolished until 1823.
 Although Jews have been on Cuba for centuries, they were only lawfully allowed to settle in 1881.
 Only in 1898 were they finally allowed to publicly worship and built a synagogue for the congregation.